pullreports/pullreports-quick-start/README.md

 ### 1) Obtain credentials to the Pull Reports Maven repository

 Email sales@pullreports.com to obtain temporary credentials to the Pull Reports Maven repository so as to download the software and dependencies.
-A sales representative will send you an access key and secret to use in the step 3.
+A sales representative will send you an access key and secret to use in step 3.

 ### 2) Clone the pullreports-quick-start Git Repository